vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 ## Credits

-I got the ideas for the presentations from the HA forum:
+I got some ideas for the presentations from this HA forum:
 [[Help request] Pollen sensor Dutch hooikoortsradar.nl](https://community.home-assistant.io/t/help-request-pollen-sensor-dutch-hooikoortsradar-nl/524633)\
 If you got any questions you can ask them also here.